Tate Hagen earns first West Hancock wrestling title since 2001

 “I had to go out there and take that one from him,” Hagen said of Clark.
 “He’s a great wrestler, and a great competitor.
 It was my time.”

-Hagen had exciting finishes in each of his final two matches.
-In the semifinals, Hagen won in double-overtime over Hinton junior Derek Anderson.
 With his comeback victory in the championship, Hagen and Sanger were both left breathless.
 When time expired, Sanger raised his arms to the West Hancock crowd.
-As the last Eagles’ wrestler to win a championship, it clearly meant a lot to Sanger to see Hagen bring home another title.
+As the last Eagles’ wrestler to win a championship, it meant a lot to Sanger to see Hagen bring home another title.

+Hagen’s win was the finishing stamp on a successful day for West Hancock.
+The Eagles went undefeated on Saturday, as Tanner Hagen and Chandler Redenius both finished third at state in their respective weight classes, while junior Bryer Subject earned a seventh-place finish at 152 pounds.

 You have free articles remaining.